dnikic/terminal-developer-workflow/README.md

 ```
 Vim more in depth working with multiple files

-To see a list of current buffers, I use:
+To see a list of currently opened buffers and their numbers:
 :ls
-To open a new file in buffer I use
+To open a new file in buffer
 :e ~/log.txt
-To switch between all open files, I use
+To switch between all open files, use name or buffer number
-:b myfile
+:b myfile or :b 2
 Close file (delete buffer)
 :bd
 Split open a new split wondow where you can open a buffer=file